 Data is great, but usable data is crucial.

 Census-level measurement of viewership, without reliance on surveys, is essential for building a reliable set of data.
 Insights into content type and engagement as well as reach and frequency, deduplicated by household, builds the identity profile that publishers need to develop ad strategies on streaming.
-This data needs to then be made it usable by surfacing it in internal data lakes, enriching third-party measurement with a reliable streaming identifier, or unifying identity and performance across different apps and brands.
+This data needs to then be made usable by surfacing it in internal data lakes, enriching third-party measurement with a reliable streaming identifier, or unifying identity and performance across different apps and brands.

 To be even more powerful, data must also be standardized.